imallona/rock_roi_paper/07_leukemia_patient/README.md

 - simualted .fastq files: the files which are included in the folder contain barcodes for TSO data.
 Four cells are included - one with minor fusions (and variations), one for major fusions, one for non-fused BCR and ABL and one with reads which contain information which should not be mapped.
 Both an R1 and an R2 are needed
 - custom .fa file: contains the cDNAs covering the fusion region to be detected
 - STAR indexed genome: used to align the simulated data using STARsolo and for running STAR fusion
-- genome .gtf: to run STARsolo
+- genome .gtf: to run STARsolo <br />
 The parameters of interest need to be changed in the in the first lines of the script (# PARAMETERS TO SPECIFY)

 Installs neede to run the simulation_patient_cell_lines_workflow: